Nutellove/Cynergiae/src/Nutellove/MootoolsClassBundle/README.markdown

 After that, only the 2 Base files will be re-generated.
 If I'm not miskaten, the heritage behavior is similar to the Doctrine 1.2 PHP Classes generation from schema.

+## WHY NOT JQUERY ?

+Hah!
+Be my guest!
+Mootools is pure javascript awesomeness.

+## THANKS

+Fabien Potencier, for he taught me *a lot*
+Jonathan Wage, cause he's awesome too
+Aaron Newton, kudos to the super-cow-powers